-Both the Closed Police Pension Scheme and the New Police Pension Scheme are administered by the Northern Ireland Policing Board and PSNI is designated as the Scheme practitioner.
+The Closed Police Pension Scheme, New Police Pension Scheme and CARE Scheme are administered by the Northern Ireland Policing Board and PSNI is designated as the Scheme practitioner.

 The rates of contributions and benefits are set by the Department of Justice (DOJ) as directed by Central Government and the Department of Finance & Personnel (DFP).